MichaelWehar/P-vs-NP-Community/Proposed-solutions.md

 # Description

 This document is for authors of proposed solutions to the P vs NP problem.
-You are welcomed to list any of your proposed solutions that are publicly available.
+You are welcome to list any of your proposed solutions that are publicly available.
 Thank you!

 ## P = NP